sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Pancholi, is a community who came from the Panchal region.
 Khambhata is from Gulf of Khambhat, or Khambaj.

+Srivastava originate from Sravasti, the erstwhile capital of the old Koshala empire.

 Billimoria gets its name from Billimora, which was situated on the banks of the river Ambika, in Gandevi taluka and Navsari district of Gujarat state.
 ### Others
 Dhawan on the name of a clan in the Khatri (‘member of the warrior caste’ who later got into business) community.
 It is popularly believed to mean ‘runner’, ‘messenger’, from Sanskrit /dhāv-/‘to run’.
 Dravid  is from 'Dramila', an old name for